-Both Telnet and SSH2 are available for remote connections to the GigaVUE Traffic Aggregator's Mgmt port.
-By default, SSH2 is enabled and Telnet is disabled.
-Use the ssh and telnet-server commands in Configure mode to enable or disable the corresponding connections.
+SSH2 is available for remote connections to the GigaVUE Traffic Aggregator's Mgmt port.
+By default, SSH2 is enabled.
+Use the ssh commands in Configure mode to enable or disable the corresponding connections.
 To disable the corresponding connection, you include no before the command, as demonstrated in the table below.
 For example: